scikit-hep/awkward/README.md

 Completed items are ☑check-marked.
 See [closed PRs](https://github.com/scikit-hep/awkward-1.0/pulls?q=is%3Apr+is%3Aclosed) for more details.

+All remaining items have been assigned an [issue](https://github.com/scikit-hep/awkward-1.0/issues) and a [milestone](https://github.com/scikit-hep/awkward-1.0/milestones).

    * [X] Cross-platform, cross-Python version build and deploy process.
 Regularly deploying [30 wheels](https://pypi.org/project/awkward1/#files) after closing each PR.
    * [X] Basic `NumpyArray`, `ListArray`, and `ListOffsetArray` with `__getitem__` for int/slice and `__iter__` in C++/pybind11 to establish structure and ensure proper reference counting.
    * [X] Introduce `Identity` as a Pandas-style index to pass through `__getitem__`.